internetitem/logback-elasticsearch-appender/README.md

  * `connectTimeout` (optional, default 30000): Elasticsearch connect timeout (in ms)
  * `readTimeout` (optional, default 30000): Elasticsearch read timeout (in ms)
  * `includeCallerData` (optional, default false): If set to `true`, save the caller data (identical to the [AsyncAppender's includeCallerData](http://logback.qos.ch/manual/appenders.html#asyncIncludeCallerData))
+ * `errorsToStderr` (optional, default false): If set to `true`, any errors in communicating with Elasticsearch will also be dumped to stderr

 The fields `@timestamp` and `message` are always sent and can not currently be configured.
 Additional fields can be sent by adding `<property>` elements to the `<properties>` set.